d3ltcod/MedicalAppointments/README.md

 cd MedicalAppointments/
 bundle install
 yarn install
-# Now, we are going to generate the DB and fill with some seeds for the example
+# Now, we are going to generate the DB.
+See notes if you would like to add some data as example
 rake db:migrate
 rails s
 ```